ibm-cloud-docs/direct-link/order-cloud-exchange.md

 ## Pricing
 {: #exchange-pricing}

-For more information, refer to the [pricing document](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link#pricing-for-direct-link-exchange).
+For more information, refer to the **Exchange on Classic** tab in the [pricing table](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link).